-The low-level I/O language commands apply to all 3000 and 6000 computer system equipments as well as buffer controller devices on 6000/CYBER channels.
+The low-level I/O language commands apply to all 3000 and 6000 computer system equipments as well as buffer controller devices on 6000 CYBER 70 CYBER 170 CYBER 180 channels.

 This level of language is primarily used to test I/O channel interfaces and controllers.
 PP code generated by the compiler passes parameters to direct cells in the PP and return jumps to a subroutine in the PP overlay to accomplish the command task.
 The compiler generates PP code for performing direct I/O channel operations only when inputting the real-time clock for use as an operand.
-Normal I/O is always through the product overlays.
+Normal I/O is through the product overlays.